 This translation reserve comprises all foreign currency differences arising from the translation of the financial statements of foreign operations.
+This reserve is not distributable.

 20.4 Dividends

 The following dividends were declared and paid by the Company for the year ended 31 December: